 Active management works and can beat indexing when a) fund managers keep their funds small and b) when they take concentrated bets in only a handful of stocks.
 And that’s just what Catherine Wood and her team do at the ARK Innovation ETF (NYSEArca:ARKK).

 ARK looks for stocks conducting so-called “disruptive innovation“.
 Basically, any new technology that potentially changes the way the world works.
 The firm focuses its attention on four core areas — the genomic revolution, industrial innovation, the next generation internet and fintech innovation.
-From here, Wood will select the best ideas and run a pretty concentrated portfolio usually just 35 to 55 stocks.
+From here, Wood will select the best ideas and run a pretty concentrated portfolio of usually just 35 to 55 stocks.
 And she tends to sticks to her guns.
-For example, Wood has been buying tons of Tesla (NASDAQ:TSLA) during its latest meltdown.
+For example, Wood bought tons of Tesla (NASDAQ:TSLA) during its last meltdown.

 Perhaps the only downfall for ARKK is that its rather expensive at 0.75% in annual costs.
 However, if Wood can keep up the gains, that’s a small price to pay to own one of the best performing tech ETFs out there.

 If you like the idea of innovation and transformative tech, but don’t think an active manager can make the right calls, then the iShares Exponential Technologies ETF (NYSEArca:XT).
 XT uses an index approach to get the job done.